nova-nguyen/Data-System-Coursework/weekly/week_05.md

 Tuesday: Complete software lab focusing on mutations to change values, delete rows or columns, add rows and columns, and even conditionally update values for only some rows.

 Wednesday: Explore aggregation, starting with simple aggregation of column vectors, and proceeding to variations (uniform and non-uniform) aggregating on subsets of columns in a dataframe.
-If time permits, we'll extend this to group partitioning and GroupBy.
+Finally, we'll extend this to group partitioning and GroupBy.

 Friday: Discuss combining tables, extending to integrating combining tables with join and merge operations.
 We will also see some operations that allow us to deal with missing data.